Dayton-Wright OW.1 Aerial Coupe: Operational history

+The aircraft was used for a publicity stunt, delivering ice cream for the Retail Ice Cream Dealers' Association banquet.

 Whelan and Howard Rinehart (another company test pilot) set up the Rinehart-Whelan Company at Moraine City, Ohio, and acquired the Aerial Coupe in 1923.
+They planned to market the OW.1 along with other Dayton-Wright designs, but Rinehart crashed the OW.1 in an air race.

-A year later, John Montijo, a former Army instructor from Long Beach, California purchased the aircraft, and used parts from it to rebuild it, powered by a Hall-Scott L-6.
+A year later, John Montijo, a former Army instructor from Long Beach, California purchased the remains of the crashed OW.1, and used parts from it to rebuild an aircraft called the California Coupe, powered by a Hall-Scott L-6.